 - Downlink assignment index – number of bits as defined in the following

-- 4 bits if more than one serving cell are configured in the DL and the higher layer parameter HARQ-ACK-codebook=dynamic, where the 2 MSB bits are the counter DAI and the 2 LSB bits are the total DAI;
+- 4 bits if more than one serving cell are configured in the DL and the higher layer parameter pdsch-HARQ-ACK-Codebook=dynamic, where the 2 MSB bits are the counter DAI and the 2 LSB bits are the total DAI;

-- 2 bits if only one serving cell is configured in the DL and the higher layer parameter HARQ-ACK-codebook=dynamic, where the 2 bits are the counter DAI;
+- 2 bits if only one serving cell is configured in the DL and the higher layer parameter pdsch-HARQ-ACK-Codebook=dynamic, where the 2 bits are the counter DAI;

 - 0 bits otherwise.

-- TPC command for scheduled PUCCH – 2 bits as defined in Subclause x.x of [5, TS 38.213]
+- TPC command for scheduled PUCCH – 2 bits as defined in Subclause 7.2.1 of [5, TS 38.213]

 - PUCCH resource indicator – 3 bits as defined in Subclause 9.2.3 of [5, TS 38.213]

-- PDSCH-to-HARQ_feedback timing indicator – 3 bits as defined in Subclause 9.2.3 of [5, TS 38.213]
+- PDSCH-to-HARQ_feedback timing indicator – 0, 1, 2, or 3 bits as defined in Subclause 9.2.3 of [5, TS 38.213].
+The bitwidth for this field is determined as bits, where I is the number of entries in the higher layer parameter dl-DataToUL-ACK.

 - Antenna port(s) – 4, 5, or 6 bits as defined by Tables 7.3.1.2.2-1/2/3/4, where the number of CDM groups without data of values 1, 2, and 3 refers to CDM groups {0}, {0,1}, and {0, 1,2} respectively.
+The antenna ports shall be determined according to the ordering of DMRS port(s) given by Tables 7.3.1.2.2-1/2/3/4.

+If a UE is configured with both dmrs-DownlinkForPDSCH-MappingTypeA and dmrs-DownlinkForPDSCH-MappingTypeB, the bitwidth of this field equals , where is the “Antenna ports” bitwidth derived according to dmrs-DownlinkForPDSCH-MappingTypeA and is the “Antenna ports” bitwidth derived according to dmrs-DownlinkForPDSCH-MappingTypeB.
+A number of zeros are padded in the MSB of this field, if the mapping type of the PDSCH corresponds to the smaller value of and .

-- Transmission configuration indication – 0 bit if higher layer parameter tci-PresentInDCI is not enabled; otherwise 3 bits as defined in Subclause x.x of [6, TS38.214].
+- Transmission configuration indication – 0 bit if higher layer parameter tci-PresentInDCI is not enabled; otherwise 3 bits as defined in Subclause 5.1.5 of [6, TS38.214].

+If “Bandwidth part indicator” field indicates a bandwidth part other than the active bandwidth part and the “Transmission configuration indication” field is not present in the DCI format 1_1, the UE assumes tci-PresentInDCI is not enabled for the indicated bandwidth part.

 - SRS request – 2 bits as defined by Table 7.3.1.1.2-24 for UEs not configured with SUL in the cell; 3 bits for UEs configured SUL in the cell where the first bit is the non-SUL/SUL indicator as defined in Table 7.3.1.1.1-1 and the second and third bits are defined by Table 7.3.1.1.2-24.
+This bit field may also indicate the associated CSI-RS according to Subclause 6.1.1.2 of [6, TS 38.214].

-- CBG transmission information (CBGTI) – 0, 2, 4, 6, or 8 bits as defined in Subclause x.x of [6, TS38.214], determined by higher layer parameter maxCodeBlockGroupsPerTransportBlock for the PDSCH.
+- CBG transmission information (CBGTI) – 0, 2, 4, 6, or 8 bits as defined in Subclause 5.1.7 of [6, TS38.214], determined by the higher layer parameters maxCodeBlockGroupsPerTransportBlock and Number-MCS-HARQ-DL-DCI for the PDSCH.

-- CBG flushing out information (CBGFI) – 0 or 1 bit as defined in Subclause x.x of [6, TS38.214], determined by higher layer parameter codeBlockGroupFlushIndicator.
+- CBG flushing out information (CBGFI) – 0 or 1 bit as defined in Subclause 5.1.7 of [6, TS38.214], determined by higher layer parameter codeBlockGroupFlushIndicator.

-- DMRS sequence initialization – 1 bit for selection defined in Subclause 7.4.1.1.1 of [4, TS 38.211].
+- DMRS sequence initialization – 1 bit if both scramblingID0 and scramblingID1 are configured in DMRS-DownlinkConfig for selection defined in Subclause 7.4.1.1.1 of [4, TS 38.211]; 0 bit otherwise.